wp-plugins/wp-bible-embed/readme.txt

 = From WordPress.org: =
 1. Download WP-Bible Embed.
 2. Upload it using your favorite method (i.e. ftp) to '/wp-content/plugins/'
-3. Activate the plugin on the \'Plugins\' page in your WordPress dashboard.
+3. Activate the plugin on the 'Plugins' page in your WordPress dashboard.
 4. Edit the page/post you would like to display the Bible on and add '[bible]' to the page.
 Click update and you're done!

 == Frequently Asked Questions ==